 The package comes with an instruction manual that could walk you through the process and the tools needed are also included.

 As aforementioned, no serious maintenance is needed since it has a belt drive system and air/magnetic resistance system.

 Therefore, the only task that is required of you is to keep it clean after every use, lubricate the rollers, and the joints when necessary.
-Do not let liquid, moisture, or direct sunlight get to the console.
+Do not let a liquid, moisture, or direct sunlight get to the console.

 Finally, do endeavor to check the parts before workouts (as a precautionary measure), to be sure they are tight and in good condition.

-The Bowflex Max Trainer M5 is widely accepted by users, and it fits the task of providing low-impact and full body cardio workouts that could push anyone to the limit, and help them to achieve their fitness goals in much less time.
+The Bowflex Max Trainer M5 is widely accepted by users, and it fits the task of providing low-impact and full-body cardio workouts that could push anyone to the limit, and help them to achieve their fitness goals in much less time.

 This is no ordinary elliptical trainer, but one that has the feature of a stepper as well, thus, its motion is mostly vertical.

 Its compact design could also mean a lot to those that have a limited workout area in their room, condo, or apartment.